5T33Z0/OC-Little-Translated/03_USB_Fixes/README.md

 Since the `XhciPortLimit` Quirk required for mapping the USB ports is no longer working past macOS 11.2, you need to take a different approach.
 The easiest method is to use Windows using **USBToolBox**.

 #### Mapping USB Ports in Windows
-- Boot Into Windows from the BIOS bootmenu (to bypass OpenCore injections)
+- Boot Into Windows from the BIOS boot menu (to bypass OpenCore injections)
 - Download the Windows version of [**USBToolBox**](https://github.com/USBToolBox/tool/releases)
 - Run it, follow the [**instructions**](https://github.com/USBToolBox/tool#usage) to map your USB ports
 - Export the `UTBMap.kext`